Love This Blog? Sign Up for Our Newsletter for More

 It’s even been called a “virtual blueprint” for persuading the consumer mind (the full title is CaShvertising: How to Use More than 100 Secrets of Ad-Agency Psychology to Make Big Money Selling Anything to Anyone).
 It covers all kinds of proven, psychology-based techniques for marketing, selling, and really getting into the hearts and minds of your customers.

-And at its foundation is what Drew Eric Whitman labels the “Life Force 8”.
+At the heart of this book is what Drew Eric Whitman labels the “Life Force 8”.
 The Life Force 8 are the eight basic human instincts hardwired into every person:

-In other words, these are the eight things that people really want…more than anything else.
+In other words, these are the eight things that people really want… more than anything else.
 We’re literally biologically programmed to follow these eight desires.

 Well, it starts with internalizing them.
 Read them over, hand copy them a few times, and really let them sink into your memory.